Russell Cave National Monument: Archaic period (before 1000 BCE)

 In addition to serving as a shelter (presumably for several related families totaling 15 to 30 individuals), the cave would have provided a constant source of water as temperatures in the protected area remained above freezing.
 The cave's occupancy was limited by individuals' need for mobility and by how much the land could support the people.
 The surrounding hardwood forest and nearby Tennessee River served as sources of food throughout the year.
 The food sources would have included aquatic animals (fish, turtles, shellfish), birds (including wild turkey), and small mammals (squirrels, raccoons, rabbits, gray foxes, skunks, bobcats, porcupines, and peccaries) taken in hunting.
 The women would gather and process a variety of nuts (including acorns), seeds, and roots.
 Larger animals such as deer and black bears were also commonly hunted by the men when the seasons permitted.
 Griffin has stated that the dominant animal food sources for these occupants were deer and turkey.

 As gatherers, these occupants also would have consumed fruits and berries, although these plant foods may have been scarce or unavailable during the seasons of cave occupancy.
 Generally speaking, hunter-gathers relied more heavily on plant foods than they did animals.
 Indirect evidence of gathering includes pits for storage of nuts and seeds, mortars and pestles for breaking up shells and grinding nuts, and nut stones.

-Goosefoot, genus Chenopodium, is a small flowering plant with edible seeds that may have been cultivated in small gardens.
-The evidence for this is uncertain, however.
-Related uncertainty exists in the timeframe for such cultivation (believed to be during Archaic or Woodland periods).
+Goosefoot, Chenopodium berlandieri, commonly known as goosefoot or lambsquarter, is a small flowering plant whose edible seeds and leaves were cultivated in small garden plots near Russell Cave and throughout the Southeast beginning at least 2,000 years ago.
+It is one of at least seven species — including sunflower, marsh elder, maygrass, knotweed, little barley, and squash — that form what archaeologists call the Eastern Agricultural Complex (EAC).
+These plants were domesticated in prehistoric Alabama and neighboring regions thousands of years before the introduction of corn.

+Evidence of this early plant domestication at Russell Cave comes from carbonized Chenopodium seeds recovered by Carl Miller during his 1950s excavations.
+Later analysis by Smithsonian archaeobotanist Bruce Smith confirmed that these seeds display the diagnostic traits of domestication, including larger seed size and significantly thinner seed coats.
+In Rivers of Change, Smith further demonstrates that these characteristics distinguish the domesticated form from its wild relatives, clearly indicating that Indigenous farmers of the Southeast intentionally cultivated and managed this species long before the arrival of maize agriculture.

 These early cave dwellers were efficient consumers of game.
 The women roasted or stewed the flesh.
 They cured and softened the hides or skins, and made pieces into clothing.
 Bones were shaped into tools.